arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 The `updateSensors()` function handles the update of system variables, including the valves' states.
 It uploads the local sensor values to the cloud and retrieves online changes to maintain synchrony.

-To measure the water level we are using a 4-20 mA (0 to 1 meter) sensor, but we need to express that current information in centimeters.
-The Edge Control converts the current from the sensor loop into a voltage by using an internal 220 ohms resistor which is read by the internal ADC.
-To convert this voltage back to a current value, we use the following equation from a 4-20 mA sensor:
+To measure the water level, a 4-20 mA (0 to 1 meter) sensor can be used, but you need to express that current information in centimeters first.
+The Edge Control converts the current from the sensor loop into a voltage by using an internal 220 ohms resistor, which is read by the internal ADC.
+To convert this voltage back to a current value, the following equation from a 4-20 mA sensor can be used:

 `y = 16x + 4`